energy-sync/BeaconWaypoints/README.md

 # 1.5.0
 Changes:
-- Added support for 1.19.1 (by changing a single letter lol)
+- Added support for 1.19.1 and 1.19.2 (by changing a single letter lol)

 # 1.4.0
 Changes: